github/docs/content/codespaces/codespaces-reference/understanding-billing-for-codespaces.md

 Your codespace is billed for the number of minutes that it's active.
 If your codespaces window is left idle for 30 minutes, it will automatically shutdown, and compute billing for the codespace will end until you start the codespace again.

 ### Understanding how codespace storage is billed
-For {% data variables.product.prodname_codespaces %}, storage is defined to include any files relating to your codespace, such as the cloned repository, configuration files, and extensions, among others.
+For {% data variables.product.prodname_github_codespaces %}, storage is defined to include any files relating to your codespace, such as the cloned repository, configuration files, and extensions, among others.
 This storage is billed while your codespace is shutdown.
 The storage billing for a codespace ends when you manually delete it from https://github.com/codespaces.

 ## How spending limits work